 NTN believes that learning should be an active endeavor by the learner, which requires the nature of instruction to follow suit.
-Students should engage authentic problems that require complex thinking.
-And this depth of thinking and the associated risk-taking required can only take place in an environment that is safe, inclusive, and emotionally supportive.
+Students should engage authentic problems that require complex thinking and problem solving.
+And this depth of thinking and the associated risk-taking required can only take place in an environment that is supportive and inclusive.

 What does an active learner look like?

-She engages in inquiry by posing questions, interrogating those questions with support, pursuing better understanding, and then posing even better questions.
-PBL and PrBL center around this inquiry, with students involved in the process* of generating their knows, need to knows, and next steps.
-That know/need to know process is fundamental to keeping inquiry at the heart of an active learning process, all while building a problem-solving skill students can use in many contexts.
+They engage in inquiry by posing questions, interrogating those questions with support, pursuing better understanding, and then posing even better questions.
+PBL and PrBL center around this inquiry, with students involved in the process of generating their knows, need to knows, and next steps.
+That know/need to know process is fundamental to keeping inquiry at the heart of an active learning process, all while building problem-solving skills students can use in many contexts.
 The Spectrum of Scaffolding lays out a progression of how this student-centered inquiry might develop over time in your classroom.
 You will see the critical role that knows/need to knows play in that development.

-In pursuit of understanding, the learner engages complex tasks actively as a sensemaker, not a passive recipient of information.
-Through a learner-centered practice like Concept Attainment*, she actively develops the targeted knowledge and skills.
-And, as seen in a structure like a Text Discussion Protocol**, she expands and refines her thinking through dialogue and collaboration with peers.
+In pursuit of understanding, the learner engages in complex tasks actively as a sensemaker, not a passive recipient of information.
+Through a learner-centered practice like Concept Attainment*, they actively develop the targeted knowledge and skills.
+And, as seen in a structure like a Text Discussion Protocol**, learners expand and refine their thinking through dialogue and collaboration with peers.

 If that’s what an active learner looks like, what does that suggest for instruction?